corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 ## 2 Positivity rates (nationwide)

 So far, approx. 36.8 million test results have been transmitted via the CWA data donation (as of: October 24, 2022).
-Only test results that were positive or negative were taken into account (no pending and invalid ones).
+Only test results that were positive or negative were taken into account (no pending or invalid ones).
 Risk exposures identified by the CWA were only taken into account if they were up to 10 days prior to test registration (this was the case for approximately 10.5 million test results).
 An indication of the districts (administrative district or urban district of the CWA user's place of residence) was available for approx. 14.1 million test results.

 ### 2.1 RAT